juliomrqz/statusfy/packages/docs/src/guide/theme-customization.md

 ---
 title: Theme Customization
-description: The look of Statusfy can be easily updated with a StyleSheet, also you easily can change the logo and icon if your System, among other things.
+description: The look of Statusfy can be easily updated with a StyleSheet, also you easily can change the logo and icon of your System, among other things.
 date: 2018-10-12T17:28:04Z
 sidebarDepth: 3
 permalink: /guide/theme-customization